 The Intent Framework

-A new way to segment visitors by their intent.
+A new way to segment (and target) your visitors

 01